gcc-mirror/gcc/gcc/ada/doc/gnat_rm/implementation_defined_characteristics.rst

   implementation.
 See 10.2(28)."

 Passive partitions are supported on targets where shared memory is provided by the operating system.
-See the GLADE reference manual for further details.
+See the PolyORB user guide for further details.

 *